codebar/tutorials/html/lesson1/tutorial.md

 An **element** is an HTML component _eg. paragraph, heading, table, list etc_

 **Tags**, mark the opening and closing of an element.
-They contain elements that indicate their purpose
+They contain elements that show their purpose

 `<tagname>some content</tagname>`